 How do you get a quote?
 The 5 things we’ll need to know

-If you’d like a quote from us, we’ll need some information from you.
-Once we’ve got it, we’ll use it to work out any risk associated with insuring you and prepare a quote.
+If you’d like a car insurance quote from us, there are some things you'll need to tell us to help us work out any risk associated with insuring you and prepare a quote.
+You can get a quote from us on most major price comparison sites.
 Here’s what you’ll need:

 1. Your personal information